Nonviolent Communication Online Resources

 NVC on Facebook

-By far the largest amount of NVC online social interaction takes place on Facebook.
-There are many NVC pages and groups on Facebook.
+A large amount of NVC online social interaction takes place on Facebook, where there are many NVC pages and groups.
 There are small and closed groups, and open and large groups and pages.
 Here is a small selection:

 Centre for Nonviolent Communication: www.facebook.com/centerfornonviolentcommunication – The Facebook page for the global NVC community.